-User-generated content is one of the best ways to market a product or service to the target audience.
+User-generated content is one of the best video marketing strategies that businesses can implement to market a product or service to the target audience.
 In a way, it is like digital word-of-mouth publicity that can work wonders for your brand.
 User-generated videos turn customers into brand advocates and instil a sense of trust and confidence in the audience who may later convert into customers.

 Holding contests where the audience is encouraged to share videos, video testimonials or product unboxing videos are some user-generated video ideas that can help market your business.
 For example, when Apple received some negative feedback about their phone camera for pictures that were taken in low light, the brand was prompt in addressing the issue to win back the trust of their loyal customer base.